NetDocuments-Archive/rd-winrm-plugin/README.md

 Copy the `rd-winrm-plugin.zip` to the `libext/` directory for Rundeck.

-Run `winrm quickconfig` as admin [Configuration the Remote Windows](https://technet.microsoft.com/en-us/magazine/ff700227.aspx) on Nodes
+Run `winrm quickconfig` as admin on remote Nodes [for configure them](https://technet.microsoft.com/en-us/magazine/ff700227.aspx)

 ### Configuration
 choose `WinRM Executor` as Default Node Executor